St. Ethelwold’s School Roll of Honour for those pupils who had fallen in WW1

 The Commonwealth War Graves Commission additional information: – Son of John and Harriet Bullock, of 2, Charnwood Terrace, Tees Bridge, Stockton-on-Tees, which means that the family may have moved after the war, as the information may have been compiled after the 31st August 1921, the cut-off date for the Commonwealth War Graves Commission was.
 So we don’t know when this was, any information would be gratefully received.

-Charles’s Grave (No.2) Record on the CWGC site below shows that probably in the 1920’s his father was living in Stockton-on-Tees.
+Charles’s Grave (No.2) Record on the CWGC site shown below shows that probably in the 1920’s his father was living in Stockton-on-Tees.

 Charles Bullock in the UK, Soldiers Died in the Great War, 1914-1919 tells us that his birthplace was Wolverhampton, Staffordshire.
 This also states that his death place was France & Flanders, but other documents tell us he died at home and indeed he was buried in Stockton-on-Tees.
 No bodies were brought home after William Charles Glynne Gladstone was brought home in 1915.